-For spatial discretization, we use a tensor product mesh with nodes obtained from the cartesian product of equidistant nodes on (0, 1), with standard piecewise bilinear finite element basis functions.
+For spatial discretization, we use a tensor product mesh with nodes obtained from the Cartesian product of equidistant nodes on (0,1), with standard piecewise bilinear finite element basis functions.
 The one-dimensional meshwidth is 2^{-6} , resulting in $\mathcal{O}(2^{12})$ degrees of freedom.
 In this example and the previous one, a C++ implementation was used for efficiency reasons.
-The application of IPL rules was achieved using the gMLQMC library [9] and the evaluation was conducted on the Piz Daint HPC system of CSCS with up to 1440 parallel processes.
+The IPL rules were applied using the gMLQMC library [9] and the evaluation was conducted on the Piz Daint HPC system of CSCS with up to 1440 parallel processes.
+The generating vectors used here are available at [8] under the heading "SPOD Weights for 2d Diffusion Equation".